NomiChirps/tplp2/README.md

 Put the RP2040 into bootloader mode by holding BOOTSEL while pressing RESET.
 Copy the .uf2 file to the USB mass storage device that appears.

 # TODO
-- [ ] get a debugger working...?
+- [ ] find or make a proper logging framework so i can selectively enable tracing stuff.
-  - [ ] out of curiosity and for practice, find out exactly what's happening during the 200-300us interval between SpiManager transmissions.
+- [ ] (vanity) rename FreeRTOS or FreeRTOS-Kernel to the same thing, so we can say e.g. "@FreeRTOS" instead of "@FreeRTOS-Kernel//:FreeRTOS"
 - [x] use the genrule() trick to finally encapsulate FreeRTOS headers?
 - [x] use DMA for the Sharp LCD driver, just for funsies
 - [ ] create a lint.sh or something. to cover cc and bzl files